● How can I join the team?

 ● Where does VUET ride?

-We lesson at Durango Farm in West Chester, PA (about a 25-30 minute drive from Villanova) with our coach Sara McCoy.
+We lesson at Great Scott Farm in Malvern, PA (about a 25-30 minute drive from Villanova) with our coach Lindsay Langan.
 Lessons are bought in the beginning of each semester in blocks of 10, and our team members lesson on a weekly basis.
 Lesson groups are scheduled around classes and availability, not by riding level.
 Members do not need to compete in order to participate in lessons.
-We host 1-2 shows a season at Durango Farm.
+We host 1-2 shows a season at Great Scott Farm.
 Transportation to lessons and shows is provided by upperclassmen with cars on campus.

 ● Can I bring my own horse?